keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * When a program starts, it may read configuration from the environment, a database, or files.
 Configuration may also be a continuous process at runtime, which may affect the entire architecture of the program.
 * Feature flags and ramps need to be queried in real-time.
 Error handling modes must be provided in the event that a behavior-modifying query fails.
-* Database queries are surrounded by code handling exceptions and recovering from errors.
+* Database queries are surrounded by code that handles exceptions and recovers from errors.
 Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
 * API calls require async IO in order to be performant.
 Async IO "infects" entire codebases requiring its capability.
 * External API calls can fail for any reason.
 Different types of failures may dictate aborting the associated operation or retrying it.
 As in database queries, exception handling may be deferred to the minefield.
 * API responses are validated and transformed into domain objects.
 Sometimes the responses returned are in an unexpected format, requiring meticulous validation logic and recovery from malformed responses.